Begins with You

 The Watershed Protection Fee will be included on the real property tax bills which will be issued July 1 of each year and is only billed once per year.

-- View the impervious area being billed on your commercial or nonprofit property click here.
+- View the impervious area being billed on your property - click here.

 - If you believe you were billed in error (note County law only allows adjustments for 3 specific reasons) please complete the Adjustment Request Form here.